dsi-clinic/the-clinic/README.md

 ##### One Pager

 There is a one pager that also needs to be completed as part of the final submission.
-One draft of the one pager is also required.
-Grading rubrics for both can be found [here](./rubrics/one-pager.md).
+One draft of the one pager is required.
+Grading rubrics can be found [here](./rubrics/one-pager.md) and a template can be found [here](./templates/one-pager-template.docx).

 ##### Final Video